MONTHLY ARTS LECTURES

 The Arts Society, Leeds, hosts a programme of lectures given by some of the country’s top experts on a wide range of subjects including architecture, social history, and the work of artists and designers.
 Find out more about upcoming lectures.

 All our lectures take place in Castle Grove Hall, Castle Grove Drive, Headingley, Leeds LS6 4BP.
 They begin at 2 p.m. and finish at or just after 3 p.m.
 The hall is equipped with an audio loop for the hard-of-hearing.
-There is ample parking at the hall.
+There is ample parking and a ramp for wheelchair access at the hall.
 There is a comfortable bar, and sandwiches are available before the lecture.

 18 SEPTEMBER 2019